 Vintage & Vogue — From the website: “More than 6,000 cotton quilting fabrics, styles from authentic reproduction fabrics, Oriental quilting fabrics, museum reproduction fabrics to traditional quilt fabric... ”

 Vogue Fabrics — Large selection of fabrics, including really lovely linen, silk, wool, and more.
+Patterns by lots of different independent companies.
 Also corsetry supplies, including kits.
 Store located in Evanston, IL.

 Watts and Co. — (UK) Clerical supplies, including lovely - but expensive - brocades & damasks.

 Watts of Westminster — (UK) Beautiful cotton/silk blend velvets, damasks, linen, and more.
 Does not sell online, but their products are lovely to look at.

 Wimpfheimer Velvets — Manufacturer & wholesaler of velvets & velveteens, for apparel & upholstery.

 Wm Booth, Draper — This vendor specializes in Revolutionary War reenactment.
 Fabric: linen, hemp and wool.
 Linen thread; tape & lace made of linen, wool, cotton & hemp; yarn; metal, bone & thread buttons; buckles; and other cool period notions.
 Patterns: Kannik’s Korner • JP Ryan • La Fleur de Lyse • Fig Leaf • Mill Farm • etc.